smujiang/WSITools/docs/patch_extraction/patch_extraction.md

-#Patch Extraction
+# Patch Extraction
+This module aims at extracting patches from whole slide images.
+Be aware, you need to [define a tissue detector](../tissue_detection/tissue_detector.md) to identify the foreground of a WSI, because we don't want to wast our time on blank patches.
+You may also need to specify some parameters to customise your extraction.
+All the parameters are warped in ```ExtractorParameters``` of [patch_extractor.py](../../src/patch_extraction/patch_extractor.py).
+Read the comments in the file to get more details.

 ### Extract patches from a single WSI
 To extract patches from a single WSI, you can write your code like below.
-Be aware, you need to [define a tissue detector](../tissue_detection/tissue_detector.md) to identify the foreground of a WSI, because we don't want to wast our time on blank patches.
+Currently, we don't provide acceleration for single case patch extraction
 ```python
 from WSItools.patch_extraction import ExtractorParameters, PatchExtractor